mikeydgithub/Travel-Budget-Tracker/README.md

   ## Description

-  GIVEN a budget tracker without an internet connection
+  GIVEN a budget tracker without an internet connection.

-  WHEN the user inputs an expense or deposit
+  WHEN the user inputs an expense or deposit.

-  THEN they will receive a notification that they have added an expense or deposit
+  THEN they will receive a notification that they have added an expense or deposit.

-  WHEN the user reestablishes an internet connection
+  WHEN the user reestablishes an internet connection.

-  THEN the deposits or expenses added while they were offline are added to their transaction history and their totals are updated
+  THEN the deposits or expenses added while they were offline are added to their transaction history and their totals are updated.

   ## Tests